mrocklin/blog/_posts/work/2020-11-06-technical-lead.md

     those moves.

-    If the team has to spend time dealing with, or paying down technical debt that that's your fault.
+    If the team has to spend time dealing with, or paying down technical debt then that's your fault.
 You should think about simple and extensible designs, so that your teammates can solve individual problems that robustly lead to an efficient solution.